top of page

 What kind of input sources are supported?

-So far I have chosen to design most of my amps as power amplifiers with single line-level input and a volume control (the Requiem does have three line level inputs).
+So far I have chosen to design most of my amps as power amplifiers with single line-level input and a volume control (the Pacific 63 and Requiem have multiple inputs).
 For people looking for multiple inputs and switching between them, I usually recommend a preamplifier.
 Everyone has different source needs--some looking for a phono stage, others just line level, and so on.
 If you just need a few line level inputs and switching, then I would recommend a passive preamplifier as the simplest method.
 If you have low-level sources or use a turntable, then you would want a powered preamp.

 What is "tube rolling" and can I do it with your amps?